inoxlang/inox/README.md

-# Inoxlang
+# Inox

 <img src="https://avatars.githubusercontent.com/u/122291844?s=200&v=4" alt="a shield"></img>

-🛡️ Your **shield** against complexity in Web Development.
+🛡️ The Inox programming language is your **shield** against complexity.

-Inoxlang is released as a **single binary** that contains all you need to do fullstack development.\
+Inox is released as a **single binary** that contains all you need to do full-stack development.\
-Zero config.\
+Inox deeply integrates with its built-in database engine, testing engine and HTTP server.

+*Zero config.
 Zero boilerplate.

-> Inox is NOT a language + a packaging of a SQL database and Docker.\
-> The language deeply integrates with the Web features and the database engine.
+Secure by Default.*

 **Web Dev Features**
 - [XML Expressions (HTML)](#xml-expressions)